panesargoog/cse_api/README.md

 This project contains code to make multiple parallel calls to CSE API.
-It colates those results and returns a single JSON response.
+It collates those results and returns a single JSON response.

 To use it you will need a keys.py file with the cse_id and api_key.